 Benchmark data will also be provided for a full package benchmark, including pension.
 The benchmark data is provided to the Remuneration Committee as a guide of market competitive range and will be considered as one factor in determining salary.

 Other factors include:

-- Level of experience/rewarding performance.
+- Level of experience

 - Society affordability and performance.

-- Ability to attract/retain.
+- Ability to attract/retain/motivate

-- > Pay awards for the Society's other employees.
+- Pay awards for the wider workforce

 - Prevailing market conditions.

+- Periodic external benchmark data

-Variable Pay and Long Term Incentive (LTIP)
+Variable Pay and Long Term Incentive Plan (LTIP)